kbss-cvut/reporting-tool/README.md

 If the portal is not accessible, the application will use its own user management.
 OntoDriver is also specified here.
 Don't change it unless necessary.
 The last property - _eventTypeRepository_ - specifies URL of the repository which is queried for supported event types and other properties.

+## Live Version

+A demo version of the reporting tool is publicly available at the INBAS project server - [https://www.inbas.cz/reporting-tool-public](https://www.inbas.cz/reporting-tool-public).
+This version allows users to freely explore the possibilities of the application.

+It is possible to either register as a new unique user, or use the existing example user with username *example@inbas.cz* and password _Example01_

+### Data from the Live Version

+To see raw data stored in the example version, send a GET request to [https://www.inbas.cz/reporting-tool-public/rest/data](https://www.inbas.cz/reporting-tool-public/rest/data).
+The URL does not require authentication, so anyone should be able to read the application's data.